GapIntelligence/html-css-standards/README.md

 - Windows 8 and newer

 ## Device Support
-- All mobile, tablet, laptop and desktop devices 320px wide and greater.
+- All mobile, tablet, laptop and desktop devices >= 320px wide.